 This chapter tries to address Section K3(i) of the 2017 CICM Primary Syllabus, which expects the exam candidate to "describe the physiology of pain, including peripheral nociception, conduction, mediators and pathways, spinal cord modulation, central processing of pain, changes in the older patient".
-One CICM past paper question did specifically ask for this (Question 12 from the second paper of 2019).
+A couple of CICM past paper question did specifically ask for this (Question 12 from the second paper of 2019 and Question 9 from the first paper of 2023).
 "Define pain" and "outline the processes by which pain is detected" were the specific demands.

 - Pain is "an unpleasant sensory or emotional experience associated with actual or potential tissue damage, or described in terms of such damage".